salemove/developer/_includes/operator_api.md

     * idp_name_attribute      # The identity provider name attribute
     * idp_email_attribute     # The identity provider email attribute

-Once the SAML is created, you can access the SAML metadata by going to your subdomains /saml/metadata.
+Once the SAML is created, you can access the SAML metadata by going to your subdomains' /saml/metadata.
 For example, if your subdomain was mysite, then you can access your SAML metadata by going to the url https://mysite.app.salemove.com/saml/metadata

 + Request body